 How ACT Provides Photonics Thermal Solutions

-ACT has been servicing the Photonics industry for more than a decade, leveraging our thermal control capabilities to provide product design services, prototyping & testing, and full-range production of turn-key thermal management solutions.
+ACT has been servicing the Photonics industry for more than a decade, leveraging our thermal control capabilities to provide product design services, prototyping & testing, and full-range production of turn-key LED and photonics thermal management solutions.
 Our custom products consistently solve heat dissipation challenges and meet customer cost, reliability and performance requirements.
 Additional resources related to the photonics industry found throughout our website are compiled below.

 Some of the specific cooling technologies for diode applications include:

 - Heat Pipe Assembly Heat sinks: Our heat pipes cool laser systems and optical components efficiently by passively transporting heat away from where it’s generated.
 Our heat pipes offer excellent shock and freezing tolerance, and they come in a thermal conductivity range of 10,000 to 100,000 Watts per meter-Kelvin.
 ACT heat pipes are integrated into custom board- or system-level heat sinks to provide optimized heat management.